-- Everyone’s situation is different which means everyone’s emergency fund will be different, don’t worry about what others have instead focus on what you need and what will work best for you.
+- Everyone’s situation is different which means everyone’s emergency fund will be different, don’t worry about what others have and instead focus on what you need and what will work best for you.

-- Once you start saving do not touch it.
+- Once you start saving, do not touch it.
 Most people don’t have an emergency fund because they spend it; keep yours in the bank until a real emergency happens.

 - Make sure your emergency fund is working for you and not just sitting in a bank account doing nothing.
 Choose a high interest savings account so you can benefit from the interest it’s earning.

 - Starting an emergency fund is important but being debt free is also very important.
-If you have a lot of debt then work on paying if off at the same time you’re saving for your emergency fund.
+If you have a lot of debt then work on paying it off at the same time you’re saving for your emergency fund.

 Starting an emergency fund today will put you one step closer to being financially responsible for both you and your family.
-Make 2015 the year you work towards achieving all your financial goals.